lexicHQ/docs/building-a-bot.md

 ## Working with Entities

-Entities help extract word(s) from an experession, group and label them to classify and define context.
+Entities help extract word(s) from an expression, group and label them to classify and define a context.

 ![](./entities-flow.png)